Cysharp/MagicOnion/README.md

 </Project>
 ```

-Open `samples/ChatApp/ChatApp.Server/Program.cs`, there are default Insecure channel definition with `ServerCredentials.Insecure`, you need change this to use `SslServerCredentials`.
+Open `samples/ChatApp/ChatApp.Server/Program.cs`, there are default Insecure channel definition with `ServerCredentials.Insecure`.
+What you need is change this line to use `SslServerCredentials`.

 ```csharp
 new ServerPort("localhost", 12345, ServerCredentials.Insecure))